 - A fixed terminology to be used to distinguish between different intangibles is not necessary for providing information for assessing how performance could be affected by changes in intangibles. - As the approach is based on the combined effect on earnings at entity level, it can take into account that intangibles often do not create much value on a stand-alone basis but together with other intangibles or other assets.
 It is thus not a problem when providing the information that intangibles are interrelated. - Does not require specific intangibles to be identified and measured.
-Issues with measurement of intangibles would be avoided. - Generally, it could be assumed to be less costly to provide than recognising intangibles or providing information on specific intangibles.
+Issues with measurement of intangibles would be avoided. - Depending on the information to be provided information could be less costly to prepare than information on specific intangibles. - Generally, it could be assumed to be less costly to provide than recognising intangibles or providing information on specific intangibles.